-According to a statement by the board’s CEO Ezekiel Mutua, the film’s homosexual theme is in contrary to the laws of the country.
+According to a statement by the board’s CEO Ezekiel Mutua, the film’s homosexual theme is contrary to the laws of the country.

 “The Board has restricted a local film titled ‘Rafiki’ produced by Awali Entertainment Ltd. Its homosexual theme and clear intent to promote lesbianism in Kenya is contrary to the law,” KFCB said in a statement.

-“Consequently, the said film should not be distributed, exhibited or broadcast anywhere within the republic of Kenya and anyone found in possession of it will also be in breach of law,” Mutua said in the statement.
+“Consequently, the said film should not be distributed, exhibited or broadcast anywhere within the Republic of Kenya and anyone found in possession of it will also be in breach of law,” Mutua said in the statement.

 According to KFCB the decision to restrict the film Rafiki was arrived at after the film’s director Wanuri Kahiu failed to edit the movie to remove the elements the agency had identified as offensive.

-The board has also accused the producers of the film of altering the script they had submitted for licensing in contravention of the section 7 of CAP 222.
+The board has also accused the producers of the film of altering the script they had submitted for licensing in contravention of section 7 of CAP 222.
 It particularly cites that romantic scenes depicting the lead actors as lesbians in the film were absent in the script submitted for classification.